 Cold hardy and seem to overwinter well

 The biggest con to Buckfast bees is that if you let them naturally requeen, the second generation likely to be aggressive.
 So you will need to continue to purchase Buckfast queens in order to keep the aggressiveness low.

-Carniolian bees are a subspecies of the western honeybee and originated in what is now Slovenia.
-They can also be found in Hungary, Romania, Croatia, Bosnia, Herzegovia and Serbia.
+Carniolan bees are a subspecies of the western honeybee and originated in what is now Slovenia.
+They can also be found in Hungary, Romania, Croatia, Bosnia, Herzegovina, and Serbia.